WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 Extracts features from signals by running a series of feature extraction functions and saving the outputs to a feature file.

 The input and output locations are controlled by the `path_names` dictionary.
-The input data is taken from the 'smooth' and 'bandpass' paths.
-The 'smooth' step is optional, if it was not used, data is searched for in the following order: 'smooth' -> 'filled' -> 'fwr'.
+The input data is taken from the 'smoothed' and 'bandpass' paths.
+The 'smoothed' step is optional, if it was not used, data is searched for in the following order: 'smoothed' -> 'filled' -> 'fwr'.

 All files within these folders and subfolders are assumed to be valid data if they match the provided file extension, and the optional regular expression.
-Files of the same name should exist in both the 'smooth'/'filled'/'fwr' and 'bandpass' folders, being the same file at different stages in processing pipeline.
+Files of the same name should exist in both the 'smoothed'/'filled'/'fwr' and 'bandpass' folders, being the same file at different stages in processing pipeline.

-The 'smooth'/'filled'/'fwr' path is used to calculate time-series features, while the 'bandpass' path is used to calculate spectral features.
+The 'smoothed'/'filled'/'fwr' path is used to calculate time-series features, while the 'bandpass' path is used to calculate spectral features.

 Columns of these files that begin with 'mask\_' are assumed to be NaN mask columns, and are ignored unless specified in `column_names`.